Frizlab/stream-reader/Readme.md

 /* Read the stream until a newline (whether macOS, Windows or Classic Mac OS) is found, does not include the newline in the result. */ let line = try s.readData(upTo: [Data("\n".utf8), Data("\r".utf8), Data("\r\n".utf8)], matchingMode: .anyMatchWins, includeDelimiter: false).data
 ```

+## TODO
+Make the reads async!
+This will change a lot of things, but the core of the project should stay the same.